 The qualifications and experience required for appointment as a commissioner are set out in Section 10 of the Gasfields Commission Act 2013 and cover industry, science, legal, negotiations, land management and valuation, community development and the financial and business sector.

 Appointment of Commissioners

-Commissioners (including the Chairperson) are appointed by the Governor-in-Council under the terms of the Gasfields Commission Act 2013 for a period of three years.
+Commissioners (including the Chairperson) are appointed by the Governor-in-Council under the terms of the Gasfields Commission Act 2013 for a period of up to three years.
 Commissioners are paid the remuneration and allowances decided by the Governor-in-Council.

 Disclosure of interests

 The Commission must keep a register of each Commissioner's pecuniary interests.
 The Chairperson must provide their pecuniary interests to the Minister and the Queensland Integrity Commissioner.

 Commissioners are required to disclose any financial interests for them or a close relative in relation to a matter being considered at Commission board meetings.
 Full details on disclosure of interests by Commissioners are outlined in Section 18 and 19 of the Gasfields Commission Act 2013.